Home Insurance

 What is a heritage home?

 To be considered a true heritage property, a home must go through a formal designation process, which will vary based on your municipality.
-Once it is officially designated a heritage property, it then takes on special status and can’t be altered or destroyed without permission.
+Once officially designated as a heritage property, your home gets legal protection.
+This means you cannot significantly alter, renovate, or demolish your heritage home without approval from the governing authority.

 Why is a heritage home harder to insure?